VigneshT24/Dynamic_Learning_Model/README.md

 * The constructor requires passing in two parameters:
   - Bot Mode:
       - 'learn' = Enables training using the memory model.
 The bot can be updated with new information,
-      - 'recall' = The bot uses the memory model in read-only mode (no training),
+      - 'apply' = The bot automatically switches between its "compute" and "memory" model depending on the query asked
-      - 'compute' = Activates the computation model for processing and solving queries algorithmically (no training)
   - Empty SQL Database for training the bot with queries and for the memory model
 * The ask() method also requires passing in two parameters:
   - Query: "What is the definition of FAFSA" (as an example)